ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 </div>

 <div class="box info">
-    Magic numbers aren't defined variables with intelligible names, which is why it was probably hard for you to remember what the hell that number did in our code!</p>
+    Magic numbers aren't defined variables with intelligible names, which is why it was probably hard for you to remember what the hell that number did in our code!

     <p>If you do use a magic number, save it as a variable with a name explaining its purpose.</p>